ydkhatri/jarp/README.md

 ## Purpose
-We encountered some strains of ransomware that would encrypt the Windows registry NTUSER.DAT files, however the ransomware would only encrypt the first few KBs of the file and in some instances bands of a few other KB throughout the file.
+We encountered some strains of ransomware that would encrypt the Windows registry NTUSER.DAT files, however the ransomware would only encrypt the first few KBs of the file and in some instances a few bands of a few KB throughout the file.
 This meant there was still a lot of data that was salvageable and usable but no tools would mount these hives.
 So I wrote JARP primarily to enhance my understanding of how the windows registry